Black turtle bean

 The black turtle bean is the only type of turtle bean.
 It is called turtle because of its hard outer "shell".

+It is not to be confused with douchi, the Chinese dish made with black hulled soybeans.

 Background

 The black bean has a dense, meaty texture, which makes it popular in vegetarian dishes, such as frijoles negros and the Mexican-American black bean burrito.
 It is a very popular bean in various regions of Brazil, and is used in the national dish, feijoada.
 It is also a main ingredient of Moros y Cristianos in Cuba, is a required ingredient in the typical gallo pinto of Costa Rica and Nicaragua, is a fundamental part of Pabellón criollo in Venezuela, and is served in almost all of Latin America, as well as many Hispanic enclaves in the United States.
 In the Dominican Republic cuisine, it is also used for a variation of the Moros y Cristianos simply called Moro de habichuelas negras.
 The black turtle bean is also popular as a soup ingredient.
 In Cuba, black bean soup is a traditional dish, usually served with white rice.
 Black beans sticky rice is a Thai dessert.

 The bean was first widely grown in the present-day United States after the Mexican–American War (1846–1848).
 However, initially the variety was primarily grown as a snap pea (for the edible seed pod).

 It is also common to keep the boiled water of these beans (which acquires a black coloring) and consume it as a soup with other ingredients for seasoning (known as sopa negra, black soup, or as sopa de frijoles, bean soup), as a broth (caldo de frijol, bean broth) or to season or color other dishes (aforementioned gallo pinto, for example).

 Samples of black turtle beans were reported in 2006 to contain total anthocyanins in their dried seed coats of 0−2.78 mg/g.